 ** In the bi-plots below, rainfall has been replaced with dryness (= -1 x rainfall z-score) in spring, summer & autumn whilst winter retains rainfall.
 This is to aid visualisation of the biplots in terms of how the correlations change over the year.
 Had I used rainfall in all plots, then in the 3 seasons mentioned, the rainfall label would be on the opposite side of the circles shown.

 For more information about Principal Components Analysis, please visit my link about training materials for multivariate analysis. and read the information in section A.

-Summer is the only season where the weather is effectively one dimensional and the 1st principal component, which is basically an average of the 3 z-scores, can be thought of as a measure of how “nice” our summer was.
-It is worth plotting the 1st principal component over time and in 2018, I showed that good summers in the UK (where 1st component is greater than 2) appear to repeat every 6 years or so on average.
-The 2022 1st component was +2.81 and so is clearly a good summer.
+Summer is the only season where the weather is effectively one dimensional and the 1st principal component, which is basically an average of the three z-scores, can be thought of as a measure of how “nice” our summer was.
+It is worth plotting the 1st principal component over time as it suggests that good summers where the 1st principal component exceeds 2 may follow a pattern of some kind.
+In 2023, the 1st component was +0.87 which is above average but doesn’t meet my definition of a good summer.

-Earlier, I noted it was dryer than might be expected given the temperatures we had this summer.
-That shows up more strongly in the chart of the 2nd principal component below.
+Another point I noted last year was the possibility we may be moving to a new era of dryer summers relative to the prevailing temperatures.
+This feature shows up in the chart of the 2nd principal component below.
 Bear in mind that the scree plot shows this component is much less important than the 1st component but the consistently negative values we’ve had since 1995 reflects the changing climate of our summers.
 The bi-plot shows that this component is effectively the difference between the dryness & temperature and when it’s strongly negative it’s because the summer has been both warmer and wetter than normal.
-However, in 2022 the score was close to zero for the second summer in succession which differs from recent trends.
-This is one of the reasons I suggested that we may be moving to a new era for our summers.
+In 2021 & 2022 though, this component was close to zero which led me to speculate we were seeing a change but 2023 reverted to the long term trend.